-Most of us are used to requesting treatment for our body only after getting an injury.
+Most of us are used to requesting treatment for our bodies only after getting an injury.

-But this is not the best way to take care of our body.
+But this is not the best way to take care of our bodies.
 The injury is often caused by the accumulation, over time, of stress or micro-traumas of our musculoskeletal system.

-In fact, one of the most common muscle issues, like knots, they are present in the muscles at the beginning with a small volume formation.
-After weeks and months of continuous stress and overloading, they increase their volume leading to muscle pain or strain, inflammation, and injury.
+In fact, one of the most common muscle issues, knots, are present in the muscles at the beginning with a small volume formation.
+After weeks and months of continuous stress and overloading, they increase their volume leading to muscle pain, muscle strain, muscle or tendons inflammation, and muscle tear.

 Scar tissue is formed mainly by collagen, a non-elastic tissue that decreases muscle power and flexibility.
 So after the injury scar tissue substitutes muscle fibers, creating a non-elastic structure of the muscle.
 This structure reduces the power and flexibility of the muscle in that particular area of formation.